Taylor County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Taylor County is $66,406.
 This is 13% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 15% lower.
+It is also 15% lower than the national median of $78,538.
 The poverty rate stands at 13.5%.
 This is 2% lower than the state poverty rate of 13.8%.
 The unemployment rate is 2.3%.
 This is 56% lower than the state rate of 5.1%.
 The median home value is $190,300.
 Housing costs are 27% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.9x, Taylor County is one of the most affordable housing markets in the area.
 59.8% of occupied housing units are owner-occupied.
 This homeownership rate is 4% lower than the state average of 62.6%.

 Race & Ethnicity